Texas Diminished Value Claims

 Yes.
 Texas recognizes third party diminished value claims when another driver is responsible for the accident.

-• Can I pursue diminished value against my own insurance in Texas?
+Can I file this against my own insurance company?

-Yes, but insurers typically require clear documentation demonstrating measurable market loss before offering compensation.
+Yes, but they typically want clear documentation of measurable market loss before they'll offer anything.

 Still have a question?